maketea90/messagingApp/README.md

 The landing page for this app is an email/password sign up page.
 Users can sign up, log in, choose a username, and begin messaging any other signed up users.
 Once an account is created they can also log out, or delete their account entirely.

+Passwords are validated, and signup/login are handled by Firebase Auth.
+Once the user has logged in and chosen a username they are navigated to a page with two tabs, "chats" and "profile".

+The "chats" tab contains a list of message threads with other users (any other signed up user).
+When an item in this list is tapped, the user is taken to the message thread with the other user.

+The message threads consist of a message box and send button (at the bottom of the screen) allowing the user to send a message in the thread.

+Messages sent appear in real-time, and the message box and send button stick to the top of the keyboard when it appears.
+Messages persist and are stored in the firestore database.

+To return to the list of other users tap the chats tab.

-Messages load dynamically (20 most recent on initial render and 20 more at a time when you scroll to the top).
+If messages exist already, they are loaded dynamically (20 most recent on initial render and 20 more at a time when you scroll to the top).
 When all messages have loaded the user is alerted and no more fetches are made.

+Finally, the profile tab consists of two buttons allowing the user to either log out or delete their account entirely.
+If the user elects to delete their account a pop up appears asking them to type the word "delete" and click confirm if they truly want to delete their account.

-Deleting your account deletes all associated records in the firestore database.
+Deleting an account deletes all associated records in the firestore database, including messages sent by the user in any conversation, and records of any conversation they were a part of.

+## Firestore Database Schema

+Firestore is NoSQL so strictly speaking there is no schema, however the database structure is shown in the file "database_schema.png".

+# Tech stack

+The main language used was JavaScript.

+I chose React-Native as the main framework as I wanted to build specifically a mobile messaging app, that uses React-like architecture.
+In short I wanted to practice my React skills.

+I used Firebase for the backend as it allowed easy sign up and authentication via email and password, with persistent auth access.
+Also, Firestore being NoSQL allowed for a flexible database design.
+Finally, it integrates well with JavaScript/React-Native built with expo.

+## Choices

+One of the less obvious choices made was database design, specifically deciding to keep a record of all pairs of users which have a message thread with each other (the "conversations" table), and linking messages sent to the specific conversation they were a part of via the conversationId.

-## Setup
+# Setup

-There is a bit of setup so please read through this carefully.
+There is a lot of setup so please read through this carefully.

 ### Installing dependencies